fanout/kafka-sse-example/README.md

 # Kafka SSE Example

-This example project reads messages from a Kafka service and exposes the data over a streaming API using Server-Sent Events (SSE) protocol over HTTP.
-It is written using Python & Django, and relies on Pushpin for managing the streaming connections.
+This example project reads messages from a [Kafka](https://kafka.apache.org/) service and exposes the data over an HTTP streaming API using Server-Sent Events (SSE) protocol.
+It is written using Python & Django, and relies on [Pushpin](https://pushpin.org/) for managing the streaming connections.

 ## Setup and use